morgango/dttm/README.md

 * **Extraction functions** [ year(), quarter(), month(), day(), hour(), minute(), second(), microsecond(),epoch() ]
 * **Parsing functions** [parse_temporal()], which is used implicitly used by every other function but not normally called by users.

+### Examples

 All parsing, manipulation, and present functions will return a string value.
 The extraction functions will return numeric values (either long or integers).
 Other functions call the extraction functions under the sheets, so you can be sure that they are providing the same data.
 A typical use of a manipulation function would be a function that uses a string constant to decide what units to use for manipulation.
 For example:

 	date_add('day',-1, "December 31st in 1999") 	# returns '1/1/2000', adding a day.
 	date_trunc('hour', '12/31/1999 23:59:59') 	# returns '12/31/1999 23:00:00', rounding down to the hour